jhoneduardmoreno/art-ecommerce-frontend/README.md

 ## Usage

-To run the project on localhost:5173, Run the following command:
+To run the project on localhost:5173, use the following command:

 ```bash
 npm run dev